oap-project/raydp/README.md

 You can find all the `whl` file under `${RAYDP_HOME}/dist`.

-## Example
+## Get Started

-Write Spark, PyTorch/Tensorflow, Ray code in the same python program using RayDP
+Write Spark, PyTorch/Tensorflow, Ray code in the same python program using RayDP.
 ```
 import ray
 from raydp.spark import context